Week 9 Fantasy football rankings, lineup advice, start-sit decision picks from proven model

 Three rookie running backs who have been Fantasy football start/sit decisions all year made huge impacts on Sunday.
 RJ Harvey scored three touchdowns, Woody Marks went over 100 scrimmage yards and TreVeyon Henderson had a career-high of 75 total yards.
 Their Week 9 Fantasy football rankings likely received a boost, compared to the week prior, but does that warrant any of them a spot in Week 9 Fantasy football lineups ahead of more established veterans like Alvin Kamara or Jaylen Warren?

 Speaking of rookie ball carriers, Cam Skattebo is no longer an option as a Fantasy football pick after dislocating his ankle.
 Tyrone Tracy Jr. is seemingly the next man up in New York, but what do the Week 9 Fantasy football projections forecast for veteran Devin Singletary?
+Additionally, the status of Bears back D'Andre Swift (groin) is one to monitor after missing practice this week.
 Before making your Week 9 Fantasy football picks, be sure to check out the Week 9 Fantasy football rankings from the proven computer model at SportsLine.

 Bet on every NFL Week 9 game at DraftKings Sportsbook, where new users can target the DraftKings promo code, which offers $300 in bonus bets if your $5 initial wager wins + 3 months of NBA League Pass: